cybernomy/mbsa/README.md

 This project is a try to give a new life for this useful platform.

 My/our goals are:
-1. Mavenization or gradlenization (you know, it's from gradle) and electrification of the whole country
+- Mavenization or gradlenization (you know, it's from gradle) and electrification of the whole country
-2. JDK upgrade to the newest stable, let's say 9
+- JDK upgrade to the newest stable, let's say 9
-3. Check english resources are ok, cos now only russian i18n resources are 100% valid
+- Check english resources are ok, cos now only russian i18n resources are 100% valid
-4. I would plan to make Postgresql as default DB, now it's.... it's firebird aaaaahahahhah (well 10 years ago it was cool enough)
+- I would plan to make Postgresql as default DB, now it's.... it's firebird aaaaahahahhah (well 10 years ago it was cool enough).
 But actually I want it to be DB-agnostic.
-5. Currently DB versioning works via custom tool, it must be definitely liquibase
+- Currently DB versioning works via custom tool, it must be definitely liquibase
-6. Hiberante models still hbm.xml, I want annotations
+- Hiberante models still hbm.xml, I want annotations
-7. Reimplement some core functionality to allow exectute application at any JEE server.
+- Reimplement some core functionality to allow exectute application at any JEE server.
 Now it's tightly bundled with old great jboss 4
-8. Translate the documentation.
+- Translate the documentation.
 I plan to support both russian and english versions
-9. Probably spring...
+- Probably spring...
 EJB may be optional service layer implementation, but with spring it may run with any suitable container
-10. OSGi.
+- OSGi.
 Currently modular system is self-made, so it's not ideal
-11. .... eh, enough for now
+- .... eh, enough for now

 let's see, how it's possible